Social isn’t something you become. It’s something you are.

 Is the ‘goal’ simply to increase website hits, drive traffic and build connections to help your site hit the first page of a Google Search?
 While there’s certainly value in such an approach, it seems as though many (most?) businesses haven’t actually realized that’s it not about the golden egg, but about the goose.

-Forget the channels – Facebook, Twitter, Google+, whatever.
+Forget the channels – Facebook, Twitter, Instagram, Snapchat, whatever.
 These are just the instruments.
-The true – and far bigger – opportunity is conversing, listening and connecting with customers (both new and existing) in realtime.
+The popular social channels of today are likely to fall in and out of customer favor, over time.
+And that’s OK.
+For the true – and far bigger – business opportunity lies with conversing, listening and connecting with customers (both new and existing) in real-time.
 It seems that very few businesses truly see the value of such a device.
 Maybe it’s because business owners see social media as just being about social media channels (hint: it’s not) and, since it doesn’t cost “real money” to have a presence on the social web, the spoils can’t be worth much.

 And that’s where we get stuck.
 We end up with what we have now: Bolting-on shiny new social media initiatives onto tired, outdated (and increasingly irrelevant) marketing / sales / service methodologies that have pretty much remained unchanged for fifty years.